-Chairperson (interpretation): Thank you.
-I have no other names on my list. (interpretation ends) Members, can you go to page 4....
+Chairperson (interpretation): Thank you as well.
+I have no more names on my list. (interpretation ends) Members, can you go to page 4 of the supplementary....
 Oh, Mr. Qirngnuq, I didn't see you.
 Sorry.
 Mr. Qirngnuq.
 Mr. Qirngnuq (interpretation): Thank you, Madam Chairperson.
-In the minister's opening comment, the part where it discusses the operations and maintenance budget in 2020-21, it says it should be affected by nothing at all, if I understood it correctly.
+In the minister's opening comments, the part where it discusses the operations and maintenance budget in 2020-21, it says it should be affected by "nothing at all," if I understood it correctly.
 Madam Chairperson, I think it has already affected things.
 I'm thinking about that and brainstorming as to how can we improve things in the near future so we won't have to go through this again down the road.
-I don't have anything else to say other than that.
-Thank you, Madam Chairperson.
+I don't have anything else to say other than that, Madam Chairperson.
+Thank you.

-Chairperson (interpretation): Thank you.
-I apologize for not seeing you when you first raised your hand earlier. (interpretation ends) Okay, anybody else?
-No. Okay.
+Chairperson (interpretation): Thank you as well.
+I apologize for not seeing you when you first raised your hand earlier. (interpretation ends) Anybody else?
+No?
+Okay.
 If members can go to page 4 of the supplementary appropriation binder.